khiz125/khiz125/README.md

 `Software Engineer / Marketing Researcher`

 I'm software engineer and marketing researcher.
 I like thinking about UI, UX or design, and developing applications for those who are not really tech savvy.
-I'm also interested in field of artificial intelligence and machine learning
+I'm also interested in field of artificial intelligence and machine learning.

 ## Skills and Experience